Jangles16/ECE473-Final-Project/README.md

 # ECE473-Final-Project
-- VGA-DEMO.bdf is the schematic file
+- VGA-DEMO.bdf is the schematic file.
-- I'm Using the Terasic DE0-CV development board with Quartus Prime Lite 17.0
+- I'm Using the Terasic DE0-CV development board with Quartus Prime Lite 17.0.
-- Switch 9 is reset, (will not reset datamemory)
+- Switch 9 is reset, (will not reset datamemory).
 - Switch 8 and 7 are used to select the clock signal:

           SW8  SW9    CLOCK